 They cited polls from two years ago as well as from this past year indicating Gunn students and parents are less satisfied than Paly students and parents with existing counseling services.

-"This is unacceptable," We Can Do Better member Kathy Sharp said, urging board members to "send Gunn back to the drawing boards and have some measureable implementation next year."
+"This is unacceptable," We Can Do Better member Kathy Sharp said, urging board members to "send Gunn back to the drawing boards and have some measurable implementation next year."

 But board members said they were swayed by the level of commitment and progress in Gunn's reforms so far, which include plans to open a new college and career center this fall, designate a lead counselor as well as a specialized college-and-career counselor and hold a series of assemblies aimed at sophomores.

-The school also has added a weekly email to update parents on activities of the guidance-counseling program, will make a counselor available for drop-in visits and has designated a counselor to coordinate Gunn's multiple initiatives in the area of social-emotional health.
+The school also has added a weekly email to update parents on activities of the guidance-counseling program and will make a counselor available for drop-in visits from students.

 Gunn's "action plan" for counseling reform follows the February recommendations of a parent-staff-student Guidance Advisory Committee, whose members represented sharply divergent viewpoints at the school.